translatorzepp/webhooks/README.md

 Subscription webhook parsing and response code.
-Will send an email with webhook details, and [should] write webhook details to a log file on the server.
-[Currently that second part is not working.]
+Will send an email with webhook details, and write webhook details to a log file on the server.